man clutching his neck in pain

 What causes neck pain and dysfunction?

-Sometimes your feel the pain in your neck, sometimes you're feeling pain that's not in your neck, but is caused by your neck's dysfunction.
-That's because your neck is the pathway from your brain to the rest of your body, so when it's not healthy or functioning properly, you're going to have issues.
+Your neck is the pathway from your brain to the rest of your body, so when it's not healthy or functioning properly, you're going to have issues.

 How does the neck work?

-The neck’s job is to support and move your head, as well as relay messages between your body and your brain.
-From a musculoskeletal perspective, your neck houses the spinal column and muscles that help you move and create awareness of your body and the world around you.
+From a musculoskeletal perspective, your neck houses the spinal column and muscles that help you move, and create awareness of your body and the world around you.

 The spinal column in your neck consists of seven small vertebrae called the cervical spine.
 These vertebrae are separated by soft, spongy discs that act like shock absorbers, allowing your neck to move freely.

-The spinal cord that runs through your spinal column is a bundle of nerves that carries messages from your brain to the rest of your body.
 When your neck is functioning properly, you're able to move, feel, and interact easily because all those messages are being relayed and you've got freedom of movement.
-When your neck can't move or relax, or it's injured, it limits your movement and makes you feel horrible.

 Neck pain and dysfunction are related to quite a few—often surprising—conditions.

 Sometimes the pain and discomfort are in your neck.
 Sometimes the pain and discomfort are elsewhere, but the cause originates in your neck.
-Here are some of the more common neck-related conditions we see in our office:

 • Tension headaches: Dull, aching pressure or tightness in your head or neck.
 When your neck muscles are tight or strained, they can create tension in the muscles of your scalp and forehead.
 The nerves that supply sensation to your neck and head are interconnected, as well.
-Irritation or inflammation in your neck can cause pain in your head.
+Irritation or inflammation in your neck can cause pain in your head

 • Migraine headaches: Intense, throbbing pain on one side of your head, and/or sensitivity to light and sound, nausea, and vomiting.
-People with migraines can also feel neck pain or stiffness from muscle tension or trigger points in the neck and shoulders.
+People with migraines can also feel neck pain or stiffness from muscle tension or trigger points in the neck and shoulders

 • Shoulder (upper trapezius muscle) pain: When this muscle becomes strained or tight, it can cause pain and discomfort in your neck.
-Neck injuries like whiplash can also cause muscle strains or trigger points that lead to chronic pain and discomfort.
+Neck injuries like whiplash can also cause muscle strains or trigger points that lead to chronic pain and discomfort

 • Text neck: Neck pain or stiffness from constantly looking down at a screen.
-Poor screen-related posture can put stress on your neck muscles and ligaments.
+Poor screen-related posture can put stress on your neck muscles and ligaments

 • Torticollis (aka wry neck): When your head is tilted to one side while your chin is rotated to the other side.
 Torticollis can cause pain, stiffness, and limited range of motion in your neck.
 The muscles that control neck movement are innervated by the cervical spine.
-Abnormalities in this region can cause torticollis.
+Abnormalities in this region can cause torticollis

 • Degenerative joint disease (DJD), aka osteoarthritis: The joints between the vertebrae of your cervical spine are called facet joints.
 These joints can become worn or damaged over time.
-The symptoms of DJD in the neck may include neck pain and stiffness.
+The symptoms of DJD in the neck may include neck pain and stiffness

 • Injury to the brachial plexus: the brachial plexus is a network of nerves that originates in your neck and travels into your arms.
-Neck injuries like whiplash can cause compression or stretching of the brachial plexus, leading to pain, weakness, or numbness in the arms.
+Neck injuries like whiplash can cause compression or stretching of the brachial plexus, leading to pain, weakness, or numbness in the arms

 • Carpal tunnel syndrome (CTS): Primarily associated with the median nerve at the wrist, CTS can also be related to the neck.
-The nerves that supply sensation to your hand and wrist originate in your cervical spine.
+The nerves that supply sensation to your hand and wrist originate in your cervical spine

-• Poor posture: Causing muscle imbalances, joint stiffness, and nerve compression, poor posture can cause pain, discomfort, and limited range of motion in your neck.
+• Poor posture: Causing muscle imbalances, joint stiffness, and nerve compression, poor posture can cause pain, discomfort, and limited range of motion in your neck

 • Mom shoulders: When your shoulders creep higher and higher toward your ears.
 This comes from super tight and tense shoulder and neck muscles.
-Mom shoulders can also make it difficult to turn your head while driving.
+Mom shoulders can also make it difficult to turn your head while driving

 How does chiropractic help with neck pain?